coaxial/hello/_posts/2022-07-16-this-time-it-will-be-different.md

 published: true
 slug: different
 title: "This time, it will be different!"
+description: How to manage and reduce risk when making changes to software?
 intro: >-
   This post was inspired by Gerald Weinberg's book "The Secrets of Consulting" and his observation that "nothing new ever works."